Back to all posts

 Let’s clear up a few common misconceptions.
 The biggest one is the “no pain, no gain” theory.
 A firm pressure or deep tissue massage should not be a painful ordeal.
 While you might feel some intensity on tight knots, it should always be a “good hurt” that feels productive, not sharp.
 It’s also a myth that firm pressure and deep tissue massage are the same thing.
 Firm pressure refers to the amount of force applied, while deep tissue is a specific technique.
 The most effective massage is one where you can relax and breathe, so always speak up if the pressure is too much.

-What to Expect During Your Session
+Your First Session: What to Expect

 Knowing what to expect can help you relax and get the most out of your firm pressure massage.
 Your session is your time, and our goal is to make it as comfortable and effective as possible.
 From the moment you lie down on the table, your only job is to breathe and communicate.
 We’ll handle the rest.
 A great massage is a partnership between you and your therapist, so we’ll cover how to talk to them, what techniques you might experience, and how to care for yourself after your appointment to keep that blissful feeling going.

-How to Communicate with Your Therapist
+How to Communicate Your Needs to Your Therapist

 Your feedback is the most important tool we have.
 Always tell your massage therapist how the pressure feels during your session.
 There’s a big difference between helpful discomfort and actual pain.
 If you find yourself holding your breath, tensing up, or pulling away from your therapist’s touch, the pressure is likely too much.
 When your muscles are tense, they can’t relax, which makes the massage less effective.
 Our licensed massage therapists are trained to listen to both your words and your body’s responses, but you are always the expert on what you’re feeling.
 Don’t hesitate to ask for more or less pressure to make sure the session is perfect for you.

-Techniques and Pressure Application
+What the Techniques and Pressure Feel Like

 Firm pressure massage is defined by the use of deep, consistent pressure.
 Unlike deep tissue massage, which targets specific knots in deeper muscle layers, firm pressure can be applied more broadly across the body.
 It’s a fantastic way to customize other types of massage, like a relaxing Swedish massage, to give it a stronger feel.
 Your therapist will use deeper, more intentional force with their hands and forearms to release built-up tension and address long-lasting tightness.
 This approach is often used in our Deep Tissue or Swedish Massage services to work on deeper muscles and connective tissues, helping you feel thoroughly relaxed and renewed.